 The following is a summary of the timeline of the course of your Assistant Professor appointment.
-Your "tenure clock" may be formally extended for childbirth or other reasons such as the COVID-19 pandemic; that issue is addressed beginning on page 9.
+Your "tenure clock" may be formally extended for childbirth or other reasons; that issue is addressed beginning on page 9.

 The steps in this schedule are explained in more detail in the pages that follow.
 We encourage you to review this material both at the beginning of your appointment and then again as you progress through the steps of reviews and promotions.